 - It can be used as a simple 8-bit bidirectional input/output port.
-What that essentially means is that you can connect any input device like a sensor or any output device like a LED to any of these pins.
+What that essentially means is that you can connect any input device like a sensor or any output device like an LED to any of these pins.

 - Or it can be used as a bidirectional lower address byte and data bus for connecting to external memory.
 Whenever the microcontroller needs to access external program/data memory, the lower byte of the 16-bit address is generated by Port 0 (If 34FF H were the hex address of the external memory, FF would be generated by Port 0)

 - It does not have internal pull-up resistors.
 You’ll have to manually connect pull-up resistors if you want to use the port pins as output.
 In general, a pull-up resistor is required to make sure that the input line to an electronic logic gate does not get short-circuited and has a stable value.

 Port 1 (P1.0 to P1.7)

 - Most basic port of all.
 No dual function.
-Can be used as an 8-bit bidirectional I/O port.
+It can be used as an 8-bit bidirectional I/O port.

 - It has internal pull-ups, so no need to connect any resistors manually.